sketch2react/sketch-assistants/core/src/rules/group-name-component-name/README.md

 # group-name-component-name

 Group name must contain one pair of curly brackets.
+Groups which are made exportable are excluded.

 ## Rationale